When: Wednesday, April 6th, 2022, 6:00 – 7:30 p.m.

 Office: Bldg III, Room 4141

-Katherine Morris, LCSW-C, is Program Director of Social Work at the Universities at Shady Grove in Rockville, MD.
-Ms. Morris has a B.A. in Psychology from the College of the Holy Cross in Worcester, MA and an M.S.W. from the University of Pennsylvania.
+Katherine Morris, Ph.D., LCSW-C, is Program Director of Social Work at the Universities at Shady Grove in Rockville, MD.
+Dr. Morris has a B.A. in Psychology from the College of the Holy Cross in Worcester, MA, an M.S.W. from the University of Pennsylvania, and Ph.D. from UMBC.
 Prior to her employment with UMBC, she worked as a therapist providing cognitive behavioral and motivational enhancement therapy to individuals with alcohol and substance dependence in Philadelphia.
-In 2001, Ms. Morris moved to Maryland and was employed as a therapist at a mental health rehabilitation program in Prince George’s County, where she worked with individuals with persistent mental illness in individual and group settings.
+In 2001, Dr. Morris moved to Maryland and was employed as a therapist at a mental health rehabilitation program in Prince George’s County, where she worked with individuals with persistent mental illness in individual and group settings.
 She currently teaches Information Technology in Social Work as well as the Methods sequence.

 Courses: SOWK 250 (Introduction to Social Work); SOWK 397 (Methods 1)